getting-things-gnome/gtg/README.md

     $ sudo apt-get install python-support python-gtk2 python-gnome2 \
          python-glade2 python-xdg python-dbus python-liblarch yelp

+To install the all the required packages providing the basic features on Fedora 20, execute the following command:

+  sudo yum install python-cheetah python-markdown python3-nose python3-pyxdg

 There are additional plugins (modules for extending the user interface) and synchronization services (modules for importing/exporting tasks from/to external services) which needs additional packages to work correctly.